A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Conclusion

 \section{Conclusion}

 This paper developed a new theory for multi-source UDA based on margin disparity discrepancy and derived a novel generalization bound for multi-source UDA.
 Motivated by generalization bound, a novel weight-aware-based multi-source UDA algorithm (WMDD) was proposed for HMI recognition.
 The proposed method WMDD can improve classification accuracy of HMI recognition tasks through considering the difference between each source subject, where the source domain weight can be adjusted adaptively by the estimated discrepancy.
 WMDD can also guarantee the real-time of HMI recognition by utilizing a lightweight network.
 Extensive experiments confirmed that WMDD can achieve state-of-the-art accuracy on HMI recognition tasks.
-We expect the proposed theory and algorithm can provide reference and inspiration for other multi-source UDA theories and cross-subject application fields.